Medway Council continues to embrace its responsibilities under the Apprenticeship Levy and has again exceeded the accompanying public sector target.

 Challenges we faced in our efforts to meet the target

-It was also a challenge because we must include our schools workforce in our figures, yet our schools have devolved employer status and can choose to ignore our advice and offer of support for apprenticeships.
+Even though the requirement to meet this target has been removed, we must still report on our apprentice figures yearly and this reflects how we as an organisation are performing.
+Within this report we must report on our schools workforce figures, yet our schools have devolved employer status and can choose to ignore our advice and offer of support for apprenticeships.
 We have a few schools who are keen to use apprenticeships, but the others remain largely disinterested despite the continued communication, advice and support offered around apprenticeships, by our HR Schools team.
+Given the lower interests of some schools, these figures can skew our overall performance report.

 How we're planning to ensure we meet the target in future